 TESL Canada Certification

 TESL Canada is the National federation of English as a Second Language (ESL) teachers, learners and learner advocates.
 It is the largest such organization in Canada and its accreditation is required for teaching at all language schools approved by Languages Canada.
 In order to be eligible for TESL Canada accreditation, teachers must complete a recognized TESL certificate program and fulfill university and language proficiency requirements.
-Standard 1 certification requires an accredited 120-hour course, including Practicum; Standard 2 certification requires an accredited 270-hour course, including Practicum; and Standard 3 certification requires an MA degree program.
+Standard 1 certification requires an accredited 120-hour course, including Practicum; Standard 2 certification requires an accredited 250-hour course, including Practicum; and Standard 3 certification requires an MA degree program.
 OnTESOL’s online TESOL Diploma, recognized at the Professional Standard 2 certification level, is perfect for teachers who want to teach English in Canada and/or go abroad with the highest credentials.
 You can also teach English online.

 TESL Ontario Certification and Association